alexkay/spek/INSTALL.md

 To build you will need wxWidgets and FFmpeg packages.
 On Debian/Ubuntu you also need development packages: `libwxgtk2.8-dev`, `wx-common`, `libavcodec-dev` and `libavformat-dev`.

+You may have to `export CPATH="/usr/include/ffmpeg/"` if the `libav*` directories are nested.
+This is the case on Fedora 37.

 To start Spek, run: